nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 port of the `mathReceiver` component instance.

 **Re-run the check for unconnected ports:**
-When this capability exists, you will be able to see that `mathReceiver.schedIn` is now connected
-(it no longer appears in the list).
+You should see that `mathReceiver.schedIn` is now connected (it no longer appears in the list).

 **Add the Math connections:**